~/blog/part2-gpt-oss-120b-serve-script

 What Was Gained

-• Bug 6 (wrong env var) was the hardest because it was invisible.
+The bug that cost the most time: Bug 6 (wrong env var) was invisible.
 No error, no warning.
-The startup log is the only signal.
+The startup log is the only signal — and only if you know what to look for.
+A script can look completely correct and silently do nothing.
 Always read the startup log before debugging model behavior.

 Transferable diagnostics: